Test and Visualization of Covariance Properties for Multivariate Spatio-Temporal Random Fields

-Because the test functions in $F^{H_0}$ and $F^R$ should be close to zero, we apply the rank-based test for $F$ versus $F^{H_0}$ with the reference $F^R$.
-More precisely, suppose that there are $n_F$ and $n_{F^{H_0}}$ curves in $F$ and $F^{H_0}$, respectively.
-For each test function in $F$, we combine it with all test functions in $F^R$, and calculate its rank using an increasing order of modified band depths~\citep{LR2009}, denoted by $r_1,r_2,\ldots,r_{n_F}$.
-We do the same for each test function in $F^{H_0}$ and obtain the rank among $F^R$, denoted by $r'_1,r'_2,\ldots,r'_{n_{F^{H_0}}}$. \item Step 6.
-We calculate the ranks of $r_1,r_2,\ldots,r_{n_F}$ in $\{r_1,r_2,\ldots,r_{n_F}, r'_1,r'_2,\ldots,r'_{n_{F^{H_0}}}\}$ in an increasing order and denote them by $q_1,q_2,\ldots,q_{n_F}$.
-The final test statistic is $W=\sum^{n_F}_{i=1}q_i.$ The limiting distribution of $W$ under the null hypothesis $H_0$ is the sum of $n_F$ random samples from the integer sequence $1,\ldots,n_F+n_{F^{H_0}}$ without replacement~\citep{LS1993}.
-In practice, we observe that the approximation of the distribution of $W$ under $H_0$ gives better test results than the limiting distribution, and we thus use bootstrap to compute the critical values for arbitrary significance levels. \end{itemize}
+Because the test functions in $F_1^{H_0}$ and $F_2^{H_0}$ should be close to zero, we apply the rank-based test for $F$ versus $F_1^{H_0}$ with the reference $F_2^{H_0}$.
+More precisely, suppose that there are $n_F$ and $n_{F_1^{H_0}}$ curves in $F$ and $F_1^{H_0}$, respectively.
+For each test function in $F$, we combine it with all test functions in $F_2^{H_0}$, and calculate its rank using an increasing order of modified band depths~\citep{LR2009}, denoted by $r_1,r_2,\ldots,r_{n_F}$.
+We do the same for each test function in $F_1^{H_0}$ and obtain the rank among $F_2^{H_0}$, denoted by $r'_1,r'_2,\ldots,r'_{n_{F_1^{H_0}}}$. \item Step 6.
+We calculate the ranks of $r_1,r_2,\ldots,r_{n_F}$ in $\{r_1,r_2,\ldots,r_{n_F}, r'_1,r'_2,\ldots,r'_{n_{F_1^{H_0}}}\}$ in an increasing order and denote them by $q_1,q_2,\ldots,q_{n_F}$.
+The final test statistic is $W=\sum^{n_F}_{i=1}q_i.$ The limiting distribution of $W$ under the null hypothesis $H_0$ is the sum of $n_F$ random samples from the integer sequence $1,\ldots,n_F+n_{F_1^{H_0}}$ without replacement~\citep{LS1993}.
+The null hypothesis $H_0$ is rejected when $W$ is small.
+We can use the limiting distribution to obtain the p-values.
+However, in practice, we observe that when we apply the test to a simulated synthetic data set under $H_0$ many times, the resulting approximated distribution of $W$ gives better test results.
+Thus, we use this bootstrap technique to compute the critical values for arbitrary significance levels. \end{itemize}